bencemeszaros/xml/README.md

 ## 5. Converting comments
 ## 6. Converting the prolog

+[^1]: My reference.
+[^2]: To add line breaks within a footnote, add 2 spaces to the end of a line.
+This is a second line.

 | First Header  | Second Header |
 | ------------- | ------------- |
 | Content Cell  | Content Cell  |